 Do I have to wait to get my card before I can start working?

-No. You may start working right away, but you should apply for your Social Security card shortly after you are hired.
+No. You may start working right away, but you should apply for your Social Security card shortly after you are hired, so that on the first day of your employment you will have the receipt showing that you have applied for your Social Security card.
 If you are working on campus, you will have to complete employment forms in the Human Resources office (located in Mercy Hall, Room 102).

 As soon as you receive your SS card you need to give the number to the Human Resources office.
 If you are on CPT or OPT, then you will need to do this with your employer.